Blueberry Symphony

 Shop Online for Archival Prints

-The bright summer sun illuminated the various colors the berries pass through on the way to our cereal bowls and pie plates.
-Just like the Zinfandel grapes in my brother Mike’s tiny San Anselmo vinyard, the berries start out green and end up blue, becoming yellow and then red on their way.
+These blueberries found me on a farm in Nevada City, California, while on a weekend with friends.
+The bright summer sun accentuated all the colors the berries pass through on the way to our cereal bowls and pie plates.
+Just like the Zinfandel grapes I’ve painted, they start out green, become yellow and then red on their way to blue.

-The next November I shared the image with a collector from Oregon who I had just met at the Sausalito Art Festival that Labor Day Weekend.
-Seeing it, he asked me to paint it for his wife for Christmas, an ambitious undertaking to get it done, framed and shipped to Portland in time.
+The following November I shared the image with a collector from Oregon who had just come into my art world by claiming “Beneath an Olive Tree” at a recent festival.
+He asked me to paint these berries for his wife for Christmas.
+I had to hop-to, to get it painted, framed and shipped to Oregon in time!

 As I was working on it, I appreciated connecting it with them.
-It’s a rare treat to paint from an image I had experienced and taken, while knowing who will be giving the painting a home – as opposed to working on a commission where that is often not the case.
+It’s a rare treat to paint from an image I had experienced and taken, while already knowing who will be giving it a home.

 December 2009 – 22″x22″ – Watercolor on paper